 - Basics of information theory.

 Despite these subjects may be typical of a first-level university curriculum in Information Engineering, sufficient proficiency is possessed when the following first-year exams are passed:

 - Information Theory.

-Students are warmly encouraged to pass these exams before attending the course.
+Students are requested to pass these exams before attending the course.

 Channel models.
 Channel capacity.
 Diversity techniques.
 Multiple-input multiple-output (MIMO) systems.
 Resource allocation techniques.

 1.2 Path loss models (5 h)

 1.4 Fading models (11 h)